rubensworks/PhD-Thesis/content/storing/related-work.md

 in order to increase compression and improve the efficiency of query evaluation.
 These emergent schemas are recently being exploited as _characteristics sets_ in [native RDF approaches](cite:cites axondb,odyssey).
-For the remainder of this article, we focus the RDF-specific techniques that have direct relevance to our approach.
+For the remainder of this article, we focus on the RDF-specific techniques that have direct relevance to our approach.

-[RDF-3X](cite:cites rdf3x) is an RDF storage technique that is based on a clustered B+Tree with 18 indexes in which triples are sorted lexicographically.
+[RDF-3X](cite:cites rdf3x) is an RDF storage technique that is based on a clustered B+Tree with 15 indexes in which triples are sorted lexicographically.
 Given that a triple consists of a subject (S), predicate (P) and object (O), it includes six indexes for different triple component orders (SPO, SOP, OSP, OPS, PSO and POS),